rob4lderman/coursera-finance-computational-finance/week6.md

     Bad news,   e_it < 0,   r_it < mu_it

-### CER Regression MOdel with Standardized News Shocks
+### CER Regression Model with Standardized News Shocks

     r_it = mu_i + e_it